Welcome To The Elm Class Web Page

 Useful reminders about Online Safety are at Thinkuknow.co.uk

-Children take part in Guided Reading sessions three times a week in which whole class strategies are used, using different forms of media including pictures, films and whole class texts and written comprehensions.
-The children also have time to read independently for pleasure after dinner every day.
-In addition, children are able to choose a book from the class book corner, which is to stay in school.
+Children take part in Guided Reading sessions twice a week in which whole class strategies are used, using different forms of media including pictures, films and whole class texts and written comprehensions.
+The children also have time to read independently for pleasure after dinner every day with a book from the class book corner as well as frequent library trips.
 All children have access to Bug Club which has lots of amazing fiction and non-fiction books at your child's reading level and we also provide a Home Reader book each week which is changed every Friday.
+Please ensure reading records are signed by an adult weekly and returned with the home reader.
 Please contact school immediately if you have any concerns about your child's home reading book.

 The children will receive a new spelling list each Monday and will be tested on these spellings on the following Friday.
 There will be opportunities to practise these spellings in school throughout the week but you can also find a collection of these lists for this half term below so that you can support your child's learning at home.

 P.E. lessons will take place on Monday afternoons with the Elm teaching team and also on Wednesday mornings with the coach.
-The children will be focusing on invasion games this half term including hockey and basketball.
-P.E. kits (a plain t-shirt and shorts plus pumps or trainers together with a sweatshirt or tracksuit for when the weather becomes colder) are to be brought into school and can be left in lockers.
+The children will be focusing on dance and netball.
+P.E. kits (a plain t-shirt and tracksuit bottoms plus pumps or trainers together with a sweatshirt) are to be brought into school and can be left in lockers.
 Long hair should be tied back and earrings either removed or taped over for safety.